 To determine whether there is liability, our lawyers look at the entire picture.
 Sometimes, what does not seem like negligence at first glance is the result of the bus driver's error after you dig through all of the facts of the case.
 Is the bus stop in the correct location?
 Did the driver stop at the wrong bus stop, thus creating circumstances leading to the accident?
 These are all the questions that have to be asked.Defeating the "Blind Spot" Defense

 The lawyers for bus companies and their drivers have a knee jerk reflex in many bus accident cases: there was a blind spot.
 This argument carries no weight.
 In 2015, there are no blind spots for a professional driver on a bus that is properly equipped.

-If you or a loved one has been injured in a bus crash, you need the experience of a Maryland bus accident attorney that knows how to handle these cases.
-Our attorneys have the knowledge of the procedural roadblocks as well as the know-how and resources to fight on your behalf to get you what you deserve.
+If you or a loved one has been injured in a bus crash, you need the experience of a Baltimore bus accident attorney that knows how to handle these cases.
+Our attorneys know the procedural roadblocks as well as the know-how and resources to fight on your behalf to get you what you deserve.
 Contact us at 800.553.8082 or get a free case evaluation online.